P2PCloud/miner-search-api/README.md

 ### User's reputation
 User reputation score equals to the sum of all the business activity scores divided by sum of pps of all the reports he did.
-Conted by `bookingReported` events.

 $$ userRep = { bussinessActivity \over max(10, \sum report.pps ) } $$